yy0234/adopets/README.md

 **pls follow
 ```
 $ git checkout "branch_name"  //to make sure you are in the correct branch
-$ git fetch
-$ git pull heroku master   // to make sure you have the latest version from Github  **
+$ git pull  // to make sure you have the latest version from Github  **
 $ git add .
 $ git commit -m "your message here"
-$ git push heroku master    //push to heroku master (not so sure, may be need to merge before deploy git push heroku master)
+$ git push    //push to heroku master (not so sure, may be need to merge before deploy git push heroku master)
 $ heroku open     //optional, open the browser
 ```